3 Days on Minnesota's North Shore Beer Trail

 When you reach Two Harbors, take a minute to map out your next move.
 Outdoor enthusiasts can catch up with the Superior Hiking Trail, which runs nearly 300 miles atop the ridgeline overlooking the lake.
-The trail has various segments ranging from easy to difficult terrain, depending on your hiking preferences.
+The trail has various segments ranging from easy to difficult terrain; follow those that suit your hiking preferences.
 You’ll encounter breathtaking landscapes no matter your route.

 Day 3: Back to Duluth